 4. Balanced Enforcement

-Unless the welfare of the animals is completly compromised, enforcement should priotise education over penalties for first-time or minor infractions.
+Unless the welfare of the animals is completely compromised, enforcement should prioritise education over penalties for first-time or minor infractions.
 Use inspections and software to provide constructive advice rather than punitive measures.
-A balanced approach could encourage compliance and supports breeders’ compliance.
-We have case studies from our own network that could help support this sugestion.
+A balanced approach could encourage compliance and support breeders’ compliance.
+We have case studies from our network that could help support this suggestion.

 5. Selling Platforms

 Pressure on selling platforms to measure key indicators and implement mandatory checks to ensure breeders fall within the licensing bracket and meet welfare requirements.
-Tecnically this should be an easy automated process to help them curb illegal sales.
-Platforms can act as a gatekeeper, creating an additional enforcement layer without direct burden on local authorities.
+Technically this should be an easy automated process to help them curb illegal sales.
+Platforms can act as gatekeepers, creating an additional enforcement layer without a direct burden on local authorities.

 6. Clear Definitions and Guidance